Buildings and infrastructure are critical to society: housing, commerce, industry, transport,

 The sector needs to transform the way buildings are designed, manufactured, integrated and connected within the built environment to create high performing assets using digital and advanced manufacturing.

-The Transforming Construction Alliance will enable a structural change programme to deliver this transformation through an evidence based and demonstrated set of activities, including a complete understanding of the marketing opportunities, a set of tools for industry to enable a step change in productivity, and fully relevant and proportionate standards.
+The Construction Innovation Hub will enable a structural change programme to deliver this transformation through an evidence based and demonstrated set of activities, including a complete understanding of the marketing opportunities, a set of tools for industry to enable a step change in productivity, and fully relevant and proportionate standards.